Strengthening Health Centers

 Addressing the Opioid Crisis

 The Supporting Treatment and Overdose Prevention (STOP) initiative seeks to end the stigma of addiction and increase equitable access to community-based treatment and recovery resources.
-The Foundation's funding spans across a range of partners and programs — like studying the efficacy of connecting emergency room overdose survivors immediately with treatment programs.
-Or promoting prescription drug takeback programs.
-Or expanding access to resources available to those affected by Opioid Use Disorder (OUD) in our communities.
+The Foundation's funding spans across a range of partners and programs — like studying the efficacy of immediately connecting overdose survivors with treatment programs, promoting prescription drug takeback programs, and expanding access to treatment and recovery resources.

 Collegiate Recovery Support